jayaemekar/systemdesign/docs/DesigningURLShorteningService.md

   </kbd>
 </p>

-## Data Partitioning and Replication
+### Data Partitioning and Replication

-To scale out our DB, we need to partition it so that it can store information about billions of URLs.
-We need to come up with a partitioning scheme that would divide and store our data into different DB servers.
+We need to split our database such that it can hold information about billions of URLs in order to scale it out.
+We need to devise a partitioning strategy that will divide and store our data across multiple DB servers.

-### Range Based Partitioning:
+**Range Based Partitioning:**

-We can store URLs in separate partitions based on the first letter of the hash key.
-Hence we save all the URLs starting with letter ‘A’ (and ‘a’) in one partition, save those that start with letter ‘B’ in another partition and so on.
-This approach is called range-based partitioning.
-We can even combine certain less frequently occurring letters into one database partition.
-We should come up with a static partitioning scheme so that we can always store/find a URL in a predictable manner.
+- Based on the initial letter of the hash key, we can store URLs in different partitions.
+As a result, we save all URLs that begin with the letter 'A' (and 'a') in one partition, those that begin with the letter 'B' in another, and so on.
+- Range-based partitioning is the name for this method.
+- We can even merge a few characters that aren't used very often into a single database segment.
+- We should devise a static partitioning scheme to ensure that we can always store and retrieve URLs in a consistent manner.

-The main problem with this approach is that it can lead to unbalanced DB servers.
-For example, we decide to put all URLs starting with letter ‘E’ into a DB partition, but later we realize that we have too many URLs that start with the letter ‘E’.
+- The biggest issue with this method is that it can result in unbalanced database servers.
+For example, suppose we decide to put all URLs beginning with the letter 'E' into a database partition, only to discover later that we have far too many URLs beginning with the letter 'E.'

-### Hash-Based Partitioning:
+**Partitioning based on hashes:**

-In this scheme, we take a hash of the object we are storing.
-We then calculate which partition to use based upon the hash.
-In our case, we can take the hash of the ‘key’ or the short link to determine the partition in which we store the data object.
+- We take a hash of the object we're storing in this scheme.
+The hash is then used to determine which partition to use.
+- In our situation, the hash of the 'key' or the short link can be used to determine the partition in which the data object is stored.

-Our hashing function will randomly distribute URLs into different partitions (e.g., our hashing function can always map any ‘key’ to a number between [1…256]), and this number would represent the partition in which we store our object.
+- Our hashing function will distribute URLs into different divisions at random (e.g., any 'key' can be mapped to a number between [1...256]), and this number will represent the partition in which we will put our object.

-This approach can still lead to overloaded partitions, which can be solved by using Consistent Hashing.
+This method can still result in overloaded partitions, which can be remedied by employing Consistent Hashing.

-## Cache
+### Cache

-We can cache URLs that are frequently accessed.
-We can use some off-the-shelf solution like Memcached, which can store full URLs with their respective hashes.
-The application servers, before hitting backend storage, can quickly check if the cache has the desired URL.
+URLs that are often visited can be cached.
+We can utilize a commercially available solution like Memcached, which can store complete URLs along with their hashes.
+Before contacting backend storage, application servers can rapidly check if the needed URL is in the cache.

-**How much cache memory should we have?**
+**Should we have a lot of cache memory?**

-We can start with 20% of daily traffic and, based on clients’ usage pattern, we can adjust how many cache servers we need.
-As estimated above, we need 170GB memory to cache 20% of daily traffic.
-Since a modern-day server can have 256GB memory, we can easily fit all the cache into one machine.
-Alternatively, we can use a couple of smaller servers to store all these hot URLs.
+- We can start with 20% of daily traffic and change the number of cache servers needed based on client usage patterns.
+To cache 20% of daily traffic, we'll require 170GB of memory, as previously calculated.
+- We can easily fit all of the cache into one machine because a modern-day server can have 256GB of memory.
+Alternatively, we can store all of these popular URLs on a couple of smaller servers.

-**Which cache eviction policy would best fit our needs?**
+**Which cache eviction policy would be most appropriate for our requirements?**

-When the cache is full, and we want to replace a link with a newer/hotter URL, how would we choose?
-Least Recently Used (LRU) can be a reasonable policy for our system.
-Under this policy, we discard the least recently used URL first.
-We can use a Linked Hash Map or a similar data structure to store our URLs and Hashes, which will also keep track of the URLs that have been accessed recently.
+- What would we do if the cache was full and we needed to change a link with a newer/hotter URL?
+For our system, LRU (Least Recently Used) can be a suitable policy.
+- We start with the URL that has been used the least lately.
+To store our URLs and Hashes, we can use a Linked Hash Map or a similar data structure, which will also keep track of the URLs that have been accessed recently.

-To further increase the efficiency, we can replicate our caching servers to distribute the load between them.
+We may replicate our cache servers to divide the load between them to boost efficiency even more.

-**How can each cache replica be updated?**
+**How do I refresh each cache replica?**

-Whenever there is a cache miss, our servers would be hitting a backend database.
-Whenever this happens, we can update the cache and pass the new entry to all the cache replicas.
-Each replica can update its cache by adding the new entry.
-If a replica already has that entry, it can simply ignore it.
+- Our servers would hit a backend database whenever a cache miss occurred.
+We may update the cache and pass the new entry to all cache replicas once this happens.
+- By adding the new entry, each copy can update its cache.
+If the entry already exists in a replica, it can be ignored.

 <p align="center">
   <kbd>